yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 ## Security flags

-For details on enabling server-to-server encryption, see [Server-server encryption](../../../secure/tls-encryption/server-to-server/).
+For details on enabling encryption in transit, see [Encryption in transit](../../../secure/tls-encryption/).

 ##### --certs_dir